 - Family history.
 Some forms of high cholesterol can be inherited.
-With familial hypercholesterolemia, people have greatly elevated cholesterol and are at very high risk of heart attack.
+With familial hypercholesterolemia, people have greatly elevated cholesterol and are at a very high risk of heart attack.
 They may need their levels checked more often.

 - Diabetes.
 Diabetes can lower good cholesterol and worsen bad cholesterol.

-- Lack of activity or physical exercise.
+- Lack of physical activity or physical exercise.
 A sedentary lifestyle has been shown to affect your cholesterol, even if you're not overweight or obese.

 - Older age.
 As we age, our cholesterol levels go up, especially in women.